aaronshahriari/.dotfiles/hyprland/hypr/README.md

 ## Now

 ## Later
+- [ ] hyprlock tie to suspend thingy for wayland (suspends after idle time using hypridle)
 - [ ] fix flameshot screenshot thing
 - [ ] customize rofi
     - [ ] fork the exported repo in my .config to keep for later use